 Want to start a Neighborhood Watch Group?
-If you don’t see one in your neighborhood on our map, please fill out our Service Request Form and we’ll help you start one!
+Please fill out our Service Request Form and we’ll help you start one!
 We also suggest you download our brochure, How to Organize a SAFE Neighborhood.

 Neighborhood Watch Signs

 SF SAFE—with a little help from our friends at the SFPD and DPW—can install Neighborhood Watch signs on individual blocks.
 The signs not only advertise your group, but also act as a crime deterrent, informing would-be criminals that neighbors are watching out for one another.
-Groups can apply for Neighborhood Watch signs after forming active groups.
+Groups can apply for Neighborhood Watch signs after completing the SF SAFE official meeting process forming an active SF SAFE NW groups.